 An $1,000 incentive for an open-loop, water-source heat pump (minimum efficiency: 3.5 COP) installed in new construction.
 The home must be in an area where natural gas is not available.

-- Homeowners, property owners or builders in Idaho or Oregon can receive a cash incentive for having a qualified ductless heat pump installed into a newly built qualified home by a Participating Contractor.
+- Homeowners, property owners or builders in Idaho or Oregon can receive a cash incentive for having a qualified ducted heat pump installed into a newly built qualified home by a Participating Contractor.

 - The home can be a main residence, vacation home or rental.

-- Qualifying home types include single-family, site-built homes; manufactured homes; duplexes; triplexes or fourplexes.
+- Qualifying home types are single-family, site-built homes; manufactured homes; duplexes; triplexes or fourplexes.